warpme/minimyth2/README.md

 - (10) - rendering to DRM Planes gives not visible OSD on this HW
 - (11) - mesa nouveau as of 22.2.0 has issue with VAAPI decode on Nvidia ION1/ION2
 - (12) - as of 6.8-rc6 kernel EGLFS in DMABuf mode not works correctly
+- (13) - rkvdec2 is currently in development for this soc

 ### Video Decoding Test results